AdaCore/spark2014/docs/ug/language_subset.rst

 On if and only if If the construct is in |SPARK|.
 [A SPARK_Mode of Auto is therefore only possible for (parts of) a package.]

-In code where SPARK_Mode is On (also called "Spark code"), the rules of
+In code where SPARK_Mode is On (also called "SPARK code"), the rules of
 |SPARK| are enforced.
 In particular, such code shall not reference
-non-Spark entities, although such code may reference a Spark declaration with one or more non-Spark subsequent parts (e.g., a package whose visible part has a SPARK_Mode of On but whose private part has a SPARK_Mode of Off; a package whose visible part has a SPARK_Mode of Auto may also be referenced).
+non-SPARK entities, although such code may reference a SPARK declaration with one or more non-SPARK subsequent parts (e.g., a package whose visible part has a SPARK_Mode of On but whose private part has a SPARK_Mode of Off; a package whose visible part has a SPARK_Mode of Auto may also be referenced).
-Similarly, code where SPARK_Mode is On shall not enclose code where SPARK_Mode is Off unless the non-Spark code is part of the "completion" (using that term imprecisely, because we are including the private part of a package as part of its "completion" here) of a Spark declaration.
+Similarly, code where SPARK_Mode is On shall not enclose code where SPARK_Mode is Off unless the non-SPARK code is part of the "completion" (using that term imprecisely, because we are including the private part of a package as part of its "completion" here) of a SPARK declaration.

 SPARK_Mode is an implementation-defined Ada aspect; it is not (strictly speaking) part of the |SPARK| language.
 It is used to notionally transform